 Drills and drill bits

-These are obviously sharp items so should be carried in your checked luggage.
+These are sharp items, so they should be carried in your checked luggage.

 Fertilizer

-Fertilizers of any kind are not allowed in hand luggage or in checked luggage.
+Fertilizers of any kind are not allowed in hand luggage or checked luggage.

 Fire extinguishers

-I guess these could explode, or at least go off during the flight so could cause a problem.
+I guess these could explode, or at least go off during the flight, so it could cause a problem.

 Foam toy sword